Introduction to automated security testing

 Implementing End-to-End encryption in Bear App

-Bear with us! 🐻 The latest release of a popular note-taking app Bear contains a new feature — end-to-end encryption of user notes.
+Bear with us! 🐻 # The latest release of a popular note-taking app Bear contains a new feature — end-to-end encryption of user notes.
 Cossack Labs team worked closely with the amazing Bear team to help deliver this feature.
 We are rarely allowed to disclose the details of our custom engineering work, but Bear team was awesome enough to let us highlight some important aspects of work done for them.
-This is a technical article about the encryption scheme, key management process, and usability features behind this update.

 How to Implement Tracing in a Modern Distributed Application